Whether you’ve cancelled your ABN for a short time or for years, here’s everything you need to know about reactivating your cancelled ABN.

 People cancel their Australian Business Numbers (ABN) for a number of reasons.
-Perhaps you’ve decided to stop trading, you’ve sold your business, or you’ve decided to change the structure of your business.
-However, sometimes business owners may wish to resume trading.
-If this is the case, it is possible to reactivate your ABN.
+Perhaps you’ve decided to stop trading, you’ve sold your business, or you’ve decided to change your business’s structure.
+However, sometimes business owners may wish to resume trading, but you should always reactivate your ABN first.

-Business owners that have cancelled their ABN often get confused with the process of getting back up and trading.
-Without an ABN, your business has no identification number.
-In this article, we’ll tell you how to Reactivate Your ABN whether its been dormant for a few weeks or a few years.
+Business owners who have cancelled their ABN may think they can just get back up and trade.
+However, without an ABN, your business has no identification, and you’ll be breaking the law.
+In this article, we’ll take you through the steps for reactivating your ABN, whether dormant for a few weeks or years.

-Re-applying for an ABN is only valid if your ABN has been cancelled and this is reflected on the ABN lookup tool.
-If your ABN is still active then you’re required to update the details of your new venture within 28 days.
+You’ll be able to see which one applies to the ABN lookup tool.
+If your ABN is still active, you must update the details of your new venture within 28 days.

-Reactivating a Cancelled ABN
+Reactivating a cancelled ABN

-1. Fill out your entity’s information
+1. Fill out the basic registration information

-2. Provide your contact details
+2. Provide your business details